Cups to grams converter for flour, sugar, and butter

 Which units can I convert?

 The tool covers cups, tablespoons, teaspoons, fluid ounces, pints, milliliters, liters, grams, kilograms, ounces, and pounds.
-Switch the unit system to prioritise US or metric defaults without losing cross-unit conversions.
+Switch the unit system to prioritize US or metric defaults without losing cross-unit conversions.

 How does the recipe scale slider work?